The Hartford

-The Hartford Insurance Group, Inc., usually known as The Hartford, is an American investment and insurance company.
+The Hartford Insurance Group, Inc., known as The Hartford, is a U.S.-based insurance company.
 The Hartford is a Fortune 500 company headquartered in its namesake city of Hartford, Connecticut.
-It was ranked 160th in Fortune 500 in the year of 2020.
-The company's earnings are divided between property-and-casualty operations, group benefits and mutual funds.

-The Hartford is the 13th-largest property and casualty insurance company in the United States.
-It sells products primarily through a network of agents and brokers, and has also been the auto and home insurance writer for AARP members for more than 25 years.
+It was ranked 162nd in Fortune 500 in 2024.
+The Hartford is a leader in property and casualty insurance, employee benefits and mutual funds.
+It sells products primarily through a network of agents and brokers, and has also been the auto and home insurance writer for AARP members for more than 40 years.

 History

 1875 postcard calendar for the Hartford Accident Insurance Co.

 The Hartford was founded in 1810 in Hartford, Connecticut.
 A group of local merchants gathered in a Hartford inn and, with working capital of $15,000, founded the Hartford Fire Insurance Company.
 The company survived some of the greatest peacetime tragedies in American history.
 After a huge fire destroyed New York's financial district in 1835, The Hartford's president, Eliphalet Terry, used his personal wealth to cover all the company's damage claims.
 Other catastrophic events included the Chicago fire of 1871 and the 1906 San Francisco earthquake and fire.